SexGenomicsToolkit/radsex/README.md

-## RADSeq_analysis
+## RadSex

 ### Overview

-This software is part of the RADSex pipeline, a method to detect sex-linked sequences in RADSeq data.
-As such, it is only designed to work with the output of Stacks using specific parameter values.
+The RADSex pipeline is used to analyze RADSeq data with focus on sex.
 This pipeline was developed for the PhyloSex project, which investigates sex determining factors in a wide range of fish species.

 ### Requirements

-- Python 3.5 or higher
+- A C++11 compliant compiler (GCC >= 4.8.1, Clang >= 3.3)
+- The zlib library (should be installed on linux by default)
 - *Optional (for visualization)* : R 3.3 or higher with the following packages:
     + readr
     + ggplot2